phrocker/JangoWave/README.md

     django-extensions
     pyjnius

+Jangowave works with a variety of iterators.
+This project requires python iterators, which can be found in [sharkbite](https://github.com/phrocker/sharkbite/tree/master/native-iterators-jni)

+The demo, which can be created from two scripts, sets up the containers with a defined flow.
+Note that this is a base flow.
+It is expected that you can either deploy the NiFi container on your own or augment the flow defined in the jangowave_demo.xml template.

+## General points

+While this app has been tested with some additional query iterators on production environments, the repo doesn't contain these references yet.
+That code will be provided soon ( upon first release ).

+There are some assumptions made currently.
+Namely that searches are synchronous.
+This will be changed very soon to facilitate asynchronous searches that use caching to speed up time to first result.

 ### Building Demo

 You can quickly and easily build a demo using the scripts provided.
 If you wish to set up the demo